-Concepts within Unit # 2 Success Criteria for this concept Link to TEKS Concept 1: Evaluating Algorithms with EV3 Robotics Space Challenges (43 days) Develop a plan with my team to build, test and program my EV3 Robot.
-Lesson 1: Exploration of EV3 Robot (Build, Motion, Sensor, Variables, Iterations) (17 days) Create programs and robot builds that will accomplish the Space Challenge tasks with in the allotted time frame.
-Lesson 2: Engineering Labs (Gyro and Color Sensor) (15 days) Explain my builds and plan to an audience and why it worked.
+Concepts within Unit # 2 Success Criteria for this concept Link to TEKS Concept 1: Evaluating Algorithms with EV3 Robotics Space Challenges (41 days) Lesson 1: Text Based Coding with Lego Spike Prime (12 Apply text based algorithms for various robot functions Develop a plan with my team to build, test and program my Robot.
+Create programs and robot builds that will accomplish a variety of Challenge tasks within the allotted time frame. days) Explain my builds and plan to an audience and why it worked while applying multiple iterations.